d2r2group/MatFold/README.md

 [![DOI](https://zenodo.org/badge/DOI/<...>.svg)](https://doi.org/<...>)

-This is a Python package for gaining systematic insights into materials discovery models’ performance through standardized chemical and structural cross-validation protocols.
+This is a Python package for gaining systematic insights into materials discovery models’ performance through standardized, reproducible, and featurization-agnostic chemical and structural cross-validation protocols.

 Please, cite the following paper if you use the model in your research:
 > Matthew D. Witman and Peter Schindler, *MatFold: systematic insights into materials discovery models’ performance